my-realm/breadth-first/README.md

 ## Introduction
 > *In the begining there was a story about a story.*

 The philosophical definition of *essence* in this praxis is taken as the ontological and idempotent entity that preceeds epistemological truth values of experiences obtained by an existing cognitive being.
-In this sense, essence is a constituent of the cognitive being that affords the potential for cognition as well as existence simultaneously.
+In this sense, essence is a constituent of the cognitive being that simultaneously affords the potential for cognition, as well as existence.
 This essence has no further parts and is foundational.
 It ontologically preceeds the concepts of observability and controlability.
-As such the word "essence" refers to the essence of existence and it is posited here that the very nature of existence includes a conscience that imparts potential for cognition.
+As such. the word "essence" refers to the basis of existence, and thus, it is posited here that the very nature of existence includes a conscience which imparts a potential for cognition to the existent being.

 > **Conscience is the essence of existence and existence is the essence of conscience.**

 The aim of this philosophical work is to accurately and precisely negotiate difficult questions like, "what is essential labour and who is an essential worker?" with closure.

-The leap from a definition of an immutable, idempotent essence that happens to be an intangible and nearly ineffable component of all existant entities to the definitions of mutable entities is explored via the following system of epistemology:
+The leap from a definition of a cognitive being that relies on the idea of an immutable, idempotent essence, which can in iteself be an intangible and nearly ineffable component of all existent entities, to the definitions of mutable entities is explored via the following system of epistemology:

   - Systems Perspective
   - Logic and Logical Precepts